 How to scan photos with iPhone or iPad

-Chances are you have hundreds of old, printed photos.
-Maybe thousands.
-An easy and fast way to scan them is with Pic Scanner Gold.
-This app turns your iPhone or iPad into a powerful, high resolution photo scanner.
+If you have hundreds of old, printed photos, an easy and fast way to scan them is with Pic Scanner Gold.
+This app turns your iPhone or iPad into a high resolution photo scanner.

-You can scan multiple photos at a time.
-Pic Scanner automatically crops and saves them as separate images.
-You can enhance and restore photos, make them into albums, greeting cards or slideshows, add captions (name, date, place, other details).
-You can also share photos with family and friends, or archive on computer or in any free cloud service.
-It’s inexpensive – unlimited scanning and use of all features for a one-time fee (Most other apps charge a monthly subscription or impose other limitations.)
+How it works: Scan multiple photos at a time, Pic Scanner automatically crops and saves them as separate images.
+You can enhance photos, make them into albums, greeting cards or slideshows, and add captions (date, place, other details).
+You can then share photos with family and friends, or archive on computer or in any cloud service.
+It’s cheap: unlimited scanning and use of all features for a one-time fee (Most other apps charge a monthly subscription or impose other limitations.)

 Pic Scanner Gold has many other useful features, and it has received praise from Cult of Mac, National Geographic Traveler, the BBC, iPad Insight, Gizmodo and many other respected reviewers.
 You can find out more at this website.